 • Kidneys – filters the blood and excretes toxins in urine

-• Lungs – vaporous toxins are expelled through respiration, coughing & sneezing
+• Lungs – vaporous toxins are expelled through respiration, coughing and sneezing

 – Drink 1-2 litres of filtered water daily and regular green vegetable juices.